amlodzianowska/amlodzianowska/README.md

 ## What I'm Learning

 - **Cybersecurity Foundations:** Currently enrolled in a community college program to earn an Advanced Certificate in Cybersecurity.
-Learning networking, OS internals, and core computing concepts.
+Enrolled in courses preparing for Security+, Linux+, and learning about digital forensics and virtualization.
 - **Cloud Architecture & DevOps:** Training through a WIOA grant in AWS and Azure services, infrastructure-as-code, and DevOps practices.

 ## Let's Connect